nmattei/cmps3160/resources.md

 published: true
 ---

-(we’re going to dissect some algorithms later in the class [including PCA](https://www.cs.princeton.edu/picasso/mats/PCA-Tutorial-Intuition_jp.pdf) so you should know what a matrix is and you should be comfortable with everything in CMPS/MATH 2170).

 If you need help please check the [discussion board on Canvas!](https://tulane.instructure.com/courses/2206549/discussion_topics).
 We check it regularly to answer common questions on projects and homeworks.
 The solution to your question might already be there!